rmngp/apidocs/source/index.md

 ##  Filtering facets

-On works, authors and selections endpoints, facets are availables.
+On works, authors and selections endpoints facets are availables.

 To filter on a facet, just add a `facets[facet_name]=facet_value` params to the query string.